hectim/c-engineer-completed/README.md

 ### Potential future expansions
 - clue scroll completion
 - big drop notification (configurable threshold)
+- longer gachi sounds that are small enough to fit in the 10mb limit

 ### Known Issues
 - PulseAudio on linux can just refuse to accept the audio formats used despite claiming to accept them :man_shrugging: